Filed under:

 Poster of About Time

 You do spend that money—mostly on food. (-$400 per month) Delicious and healthy.
 You fix your teeth. (-$800) And you start to look healthy.
 You decide to buy a bike and ride it to work. (-$2,000) The most you've used till now.
 This is it, you think.
 I shouldn't have wasted this much.
 This is how I am going to be punished.
 This was a test.
 Now I am going to die in a bike accident.
 You do face an accident.
 It nearly kills you.
-You break your wrist and your head is hit. (-$5,000) You decide to never spend that much again.
+You break your wrist and your head is hit. (-$6,000) You decide to never spend that much again.

 Time passes.
 You love this girl so much, and she loves you too.
 You've shown her you're rich and maybe that helped, but you don't care.
 You are happy. (-$1000) You go out to eat frequently, and one day she says she can't always share the bill.
 She opens up about being poor, but not like that though.
 Just like you in the past.
-All the money she got has a predetermined path already, and changing that may bring bigger problems to her.
+All the money she has got has a predetermined path already, and changing that may bring bigger problems to her.
 You understand and become pleased that she is opening up.
 You show your vulnerabilities and she shows sympathy and understanding, and she shows hers and you understand.

 You think of moving to a better place, where it rains more and is sunnier.
 She agrees. (-$1500)

 You self-publish your book and advertise it with a good budget.
 It sells great. (-$8000) People love it.
 You make around 50k dollars from the sale.
 More than you ever spent from that 2 million dollars.
 Inflation included.
-You buy a piano. (-$10,000) A powerful computer—you start gaming. (-$6,000) Three years have passed, and you have gone on so many vacations with your partner. (-$25,000) You realize you're picking from the pile again.
+You buy a piano. (-$15,000) A powerful computer—you start gaming. (-$6,000) Three years have passed, and you have gone on so many vacations with your girl. (-$25,000) You realize you're picking from the pile again.

 Some years pass, and you are 29.
 You ask her to marry you.
 She agrees.
 You ask yourself the same question you've been asking all these years.
 How did I become so lucky?
-Though I deserve everything I have because I am a good man, how can the Universe be so caring to me?
+Though I deserve everything I have because I am a good man, how can the Universe be so caring towards me?
 Why is nothing going wrong?
 It was supposed to.
 Maybe this happiness is to compensate for the misery I am about to face.
 Maybe my parents will die soon.
 Maybe my wife will die in childbirth, or maybe she will die, just die of some bizarre disease, or in an accident.
 Maybe my children will.

 A farewell to arms book cover